aweghorst/README-Generator/Generated-README.md

   ## Installation:

-  To install necessary dependencies, run the following command:
+  To install the necessary dependencies, run the following command:

   ```
-  test
+  gdfgghfdge
   ```

   ## Usage:

-  test
+  dfgewrge

   ## License:

-  This product is licensed under the GPL 3.0 license.
+  This product has the following Licenses: MIT.

   ## Contributing:

-  test
+  gfdhfgdh

   ## Tests:

   To run tests, enter the following command:

   ```
-  test
+  rheghwe
   ```

   ## Questions:

-  If you have any questions about the repo, open an issue or contact me directly at alex2@weghorst.com.
-You can find more of my work on my github: [aweghorst](http://www.github.com/aweghorst)
+  If you have any questions about the repo, open an issue or contact me directly at dsfgherswgr.
+You can find more of my work on my github: [sdof;sg](http://www.github.com/sdof;sg)